 - Green Tea: Green tea contains polyphenolic compounds, including epigallocatechin-3-gallate.
 EGCG acts as a tyrosinase inhibitor, which affects melanin biosynthesis (12).
 It also has antioxidant properties that affect melanin production.
 Thus, green tea can help lighten your hair naturally.

-- Licorice Extract: Glabridin is a compound found in licorice extract that helps reduce melanin pigmentation of the skin (12).
+- Licorice Extract: Glabridin is a compound found in licorice extract that helps reduce melanin pigmentation in the skin (12).
 Similarly, it may also be effective in lightening hair color.
+However, there is no scientific backing for this method.

 - Aloe Vera: Aloe vera contains aloesin, which is a bioactive compound.
 Aloesin inhibits enzyme activity in melanin biosynthesis, which limits melanin production (12).